kaushik-53/AMS/README.md

 ### 1. Install Dependencies

-First, install the necessary project dependencies using npm:
+To install all the required packages for the project, navigate to the root directory of the project in your terminal and run the following command.
+This will download all the dependencies listed in the `package.json` file into a `node_modules` folder.

 ```bash
 npm install